 + How much will it cost?

 The design of the bikeway, including the treatment options selected, will define how much the bikeway will cost.
-High-level estimates will be developed as part of the preliminary design phase.
+High-level estimates will be developed as part of the ongoing design process.

 + Who will cover maintenance costs?